baghdme/lock-in/IEP1/README.md

-# Task Parser Service
+# IEP1 - Task Parser Service

 A Flask-based service that uses OpenAI's GPT-3.5 to parse natural language task descriptions into structured data.
-The service extracts tasks, meetings, course codes, and other relevant information from text input.
+Part of the Intelligent Educational Planner (IEP) project, this service (IEP1) extracts tasks, meetings, course codes, and other relevant information from text input.

 ## Features